nylas/nylas-mail/README.md

 # Forks

-There are several forks of Nylas Mail that you should check out!
+There are several forks of Nylas Mail that you should check out.
+If you're just learning about Nylas Mail, it is highly recommended you use one of these instead.

  - [Mailspring](http://www.getmailspring.com/) - Significant rewrite by one of the original authors focused on performance and cloud plugins
  - [Nylas Mail Lives](https://github.com/nylas-mail-lives/nylas-mail) - Community effort to fix bugs and improve the client!
+(Seeking Maintainers)